French

 Overview

-At least 24 of these hours must be at the 300 level or above, including at least one 300-level Skills course.
+At least 21 of these hours must be at the 300 level or above.

-At least two courses must be at the 400 level.
+At least one course must be at the 400 level.

 Students who major in French normally include study abroad in their programs.